MINCON: Direct Selling And Construction Projects Help Lift FY 2020 Profit By 28% But Margin Comparison Raises Further ‘Moat’ Questions

 Results summary for M Winkworth (WINK):

-• Very impressive market-share gains continue to be won from London rival Foxtons.
+• Extremely impressive market-share gains continue to be won from London rival Foxtons.

-• Despite a number of accounting niggles, the books remain in pretty good shape with high margins and net cash.
+• Despite a number of accounting re-jigs, the books remain in good shape with respectable margins and net cash.

-• A possible P/E of 8-12 and a potential income of 6% may offer upside should earnings revive and then one day thrive following Brexit, stamp-duty changes and Covid-19.
+• A possible P/E of 11-14 and potential income of at least 4% may offer upside should earnings one day regain their momentum.
 I continue to hold.

 Read more